Laufire/laufire/Notes.rst

 	* 0033	Added laufire.mockable as a centralized provider for mockables and their mocked counterparts.
 	* 0330	Tuned the module, ecstore.
 	* 0630	Added shell.piped.

+* 160829

+	* 0339	utils.getTimeString made more precise, by adding milli-seconds.
+	* 1419	Added sqlitex.SQLiteDB.execFile, to help with executing SQL files.
+	* 1506	Added sqlitex.SQLiteDB.importTablesFromFille.

+* 160904
+	* 0658	Bug Fixed: filesys.isDescendant was considering paths to be the descendants of themselves.
+	* 0837	Bug Fixed: filesys.makeLink wasn't working on linux.